aatmmr/aatmmr.github.io/src/pages/about.md

 title: "About"
 ---

-My name is Maik, and I am a DevOps Consultant, GitHub Trainer, and GitHub Flight Instructor at <a href="https://xebia.com/digital-transformation/microsoft-services/">Xebia | Microsoft Services</a>.
+My name is Maik, and I am a Senior Solution Architect, GitHub Trainer, and Octowizard at <a href="https://solidify.dev/">Solidify</a>.
 I spend most of my day with GitHub, deep-diving into any corner of the platform and becoming an Octowizard, and I like to share my knowledge and findings.

 ## Badges